Birding holidays

 Basics

-• visiting the Altai Mountains and the Hustai National Park
+- Visiting the Altai Mountains, Gun Galuut Reserve and Hustai National Park

 Based on our experience we suggest to use the following airlines for your flight (ex United Kingdom, and US) to Ulan Bator: Turkish Airlines, Lufthansa, Air China, Korean Air

-• Mongolian Ground-jay, Grey-necked Bunting, Desert Warbler, Pallas’s Sandgrouse, Pallas’s Gull, White-headed Duck, Eastern Marsh Harrier
+- Altai Snowcock, Mongolian Ground-jay, Pallas’s Sandgrouse, White-winged Redstart, Brown Accentor, Grey-necked Bunting, Asian Desert Warbler, Pallas’s Gull, White-headed Duck, Dalmatian Pelican

-• Lammergeier, Steppe and Golden Eagle, Saker, Upland Buzzard, Cinereous and Himalayan Griffon Vulture
+- Lammergeier, Steppe and Golden Eagle, Upland Buzzard, Cinereous and Himalayan Griffon Vulture, Saker and Amur Falcon, Eastern Marsh Harrier

 Departure Dates